Rape of Betty Jean Owens: The trial

 More than 200 black spectators entered the courtroom that day to watch the trial.
 A nurse accompanied Owens because she was still undergoing treatment for injuries as well as depression.
-All four men pled not guilty, to the shock of the spectators in the courtroom.
-The innocence pleas made a jury trial mandatory.
-This case was significant because, for the first time in Florida, a judge sent white defendants charged with raping a black woman to jail to await their trial.
-Previously, Florida had never executed a white man for raping a black woman, and many thought that this could be the trial to change that.
+All four defendants pleaded not guilty, to the shock of the spectators in the courtroom.
+The four defendants were remanded to custody to await trial without bail.

 Attitudes about the trial varied among black leaders.
 Ella Baker, the director the Southern Christian Leadership Conference, felt that the evidence in the case was so strong that the jury could not fail to convict.
 Elijah Muhammad, leader of the Nation of Islam, said that the four rapists destroyed the "virginity of our daughters".
 Furthermore, he explained that "Appeals for justice will avail us nothing...
 We know there is no justice under the American flag."
 The Pittsburgh Courier wrote that the trial would most likely end in acquittal, although the case was "as open and shut as a case can be."
-Following the indictment of the four men, Martin Luther King Jr., expressed praise for the FAMU student protesters.
+Following the indictment of the four attackers, Martin Luther King Jr., expressed praise for the FAMU student protesters.
 King explained that they gave "hope to all of us who struggle for human dignity and equal justice."

 On June 12, 1959, Betty Jean Owens testified on her own behalf in front of 400 witnesses.
 She retold the events of the attack to the jury in detail.
-She told the jury, “I was so scared, but there was nothing I could do with four men, a knife, and a gun ...
+She told the jury, "I was so scared, but there was nothing I could do with four men, a knife, and a gun ...
 I couldn’t do anything but what they said.”
-The defence attorneys worked diligently to prove that Owens had consented to the attack and argued that if a rape did occur that she would have sustained more serious injuries.
+The defense attorneys worked diligently to prove that Owens had consented to the attack and argued that if a rape did occur that she would have sustained more serious injuries.
 The doctors that treated Owens told the jury that her injuries resulted in a five-day hospital stay and that she was in a terrible condition.
-When the prosecution rested its case, the defence attorneys claimed that the state had failed to do anything but prove sexual intercourse had occurred and called for a judgment of acquittal.
-Judge Walker denied the motion and the defence was set to return the next day to present their case.
+Owens testified that she was unable to use one leg and one arm for several days in the hospital.
+When the prosecution rested its case, the defense attorneys claimed that the state had failed to do anything but prove sexual intercourse had occurred and called for a judgment of acquittal.
+Judge Walker denied the motion and the defense was set to return the next day to present their case.